fromjyce/AeroSense/README.md

 ### **Real-time AQI Monitoring**
 Access live AQI data for **12 major metro cities** in India, along with a nationwide overview.
 The intuitive dashboard enables users to:

-- Track current AQI levels in real time.
+- Track current AQI levels in real-time.
 - Compare air quality across different cities.
 - Obtain an at-a-glance summary of the nation’s overall air quality.